Portfolio-Adv-Software/.github/README.md

 This sprint I spent time orientating on which technologies fit and are suited for our specific enterprise needs.
 A lot of work went into the project plan and the general exploration of our group project's needs.

 1.2: Sprint 1
 I made a C2 Diagram and created a demo for Angular and the use of grpc with protobuf.
+Furthermore I helped my team create userstories for Stockbrood.

+1.3: Sprint 2
+I made a document with my group in which we justify the technological choices we made for our project.
+I am also deploying my services in the cloud and preparing them to be scalable.